Global Feed Antioxidants Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 Beta Hydroxy Acid

-Beta Hydroxy Acid contributes roughly 18% to the global feed antioxidants market.
+Beta Hydroxy Acid contributes roughly 18% to the feed antioxidants market.
 This compound plays a dual role by improving feed stability and supporting animal health, especially in monogastric species.
 Its growing demand is attributed to its ability to reduce oxidative damage and enhance gut function.

 Butylated Hydroxytoluene (BHT)